 The IRQ pin is the input source for the IRQ interrupt and is also the input for the BIH and BIL instructions.
-If the IRQ function is not enabled, this pin does not perform any function.
+If the IRQ function is not enabled, this pin can still be configured as the TPMCLK (see the TPM chapter).